Mei-yi Kuo

 I teach Mandarin courses and I have been instructing undergraduate students since 2023.
 My expertise is in curriculum design.
 I place a particular emphasis on integrating language acquisition methodologies and pedagogical frameworks tailored to students of different age groups and learning backgrounds.
 My pedagogical approach emphasises an integration of the two primary writing systems of Mandarin, namely simplified and traditional characters.
 The course adopts a multifaceted teaching strategy that enhances both linguistic proficiency and cultural literacy.
 This draws upon a variety of evidence-based methodologies to facilitate deeper learner engagement and comprehension.

 I have a BA in English Language and Literature from Taiwan and an MA in Japanese Studies from the University of Leeds.
-This was followed by a CertTESOL (Teaching English to Speakers of Other Languages) from Trinity London.
+This was followed by a CertTESOL (Teaching English to Speakers of Other Languages) from Trinity College London.
 I also earned professional teaching certificates in Mandarin: a TCYL (Teaching Chinese to Young Learners) and a TCSOL (Teaching Chinese to Speakers of Other Languages).
+I am an Associate Fellow of Advance HE (AFHEA).

 Research interests

-Book Review on Xiangjiang Shentan Fu Er, Zi Mosi 香江神探福邇,字摩斯 [The Great Hongkong Detective] by Trevor Morris 2023
+- Kuo, Mei-yi.
+Review of Xiangjiang Shentan Fu Er, Zi Mosi 香江神探福邇,字摩斯 [The Great Hongkong Detective], by Trevor Morris.
+Writing Chinese: A Journal of Contemporary Sinophone Literature, vol. 2, no. 1, 2023.